kyleboas/tacticsjournal.com/research/research.md

         <span class="r-step-title">Tune</span>
       </div>
       <div class="r-step-detail">
-        Tests its own settings hourly and keeps what works better.
+        Built on the same idea as Karpathy’s <a href="https://github.com/karpathy/autoresearch" target="_blank">autoresearch</a>.
+The system runs hourly experiments on its own settings, keeps what works, discards what doesn’t.
       </div>
     </div>
   </div>